fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/New-AadrmRightsDefinition.md

 PS C:\>$R2 = New-AadrmRightsDefinition -DomainName "Contoso.com" -Rights "VIEW"
 ```

-This command creates a rights definition object for all members in Contoso organization and stores this policy in a variable named R2, which can then be used to create or update a custom template.The command includes the VIEW right for all users in the Contoso organization.
+This command creates a rights definition object for the Contoso organization and stores this policy in a variable named R2, which can then be used to create or update a custom template.
+The command includes the VIEW right for all users in the Contoso organization.

 ## PARAMETERS

 ### -DomainName
-Specifies domain name for your organization or another organization, to be used for granting rights when you create or update a custom template.
-All verified domains for that organization are automatically included.
-To specify more than one organization, create another Rights Definition object.
+Specifies a domain name for your organization or another organization, to be used for granting rights when you create or update a custom template.
+When an organization has more than one domain, it does not matter which domain name you specify; users from all verified domains for that organization are automatically included.

+Specify one domain name only for all users in an organization; to grant rights to more than one organization, create another Rights Definition object.

 ```yaml